nkchai/JupyterHub-on-Spark/tests.md

 ```
 ## Test 3 - %%Capture (No-Hup)

-As, we are not submitting the job's via terminal there is no way we have use no hup directly.
+As, we are not submitting the job's via terminal there is no way to use no hup directly.
 To get around this issue, we will use `%%capture` magic to capture the output.

 Run the below code in a new cell. `%%capture test` has been added in the first line.